×

 How to get your refund

-Getting a car insurance refund is usually as straightforward as phoning your car insurance company.
+Getting a car insurance refund is usually as straightforward as phoning your insurance company.
 Before you cancel your car insurance, get in touch with your insurance company.
 You can get your money returned in the form of a check, direct deposit, or a refund to your original payment method.